piksel-ina/piksel-core/README.md

     make up
     ```

     This will start all Docker containers using the images built in the previous step.
-Jupyter is accessible at `http://localhost:8888`.

 6.  **Initialize the Database (First Time Only):**